bagaderohit/headlamp/README.md

 ```
 day2-ui-overview/
 ```
-### Day 3 - RBAC Configuration
+### Day 3 - Workload Deep Dive
-Learn how Headlamp handles authentication, permissions, kubeconfig usage, and how to secure access in production environments.
+Explore the core of workloads and how to manage resources using headlamp.
 ```
-day3-rbac-configuration/
+day3-workload-deep-dive/
 ```
 ### Day 4 - Deep Dive into Features
 Explore advanced functionalities: